kyma-project/istio/docs/user/troubleshooting/03-00-istio-basic-diagnostics.md

     - [`AuthorizationPolicy`](https://istio.io/latest/docs/reference/config/security/authorization-policy/)
     - [`RequestAuthentication`](https://istio.io/latest/docs/reference/config/security/request_authentication/)
 4. Use `istioctl analyze -A` to check for potential issues in the Istio configuration.
 This command checks for potential issues in the Istio configuration and provides suggestions on how to fix them.
-5. Check response flags: DC (Downstream client terminated connection), UC (Upstream terminated connection) are out of scope for Istio team, since it relates to client(DC) or workload application(UC) behavior.
-You can find them in the Envoy sidecar's access logs.
+5. Enable the access logs of the Envoy Proxy by following this [guide](https://istio.io/latest/docs/tasks/observability/logs/access-log/).
+In the access log you can find the field `response_flags`.
+The response flags DC (Downstream client terminated connection) and UC (Upstream terminated connection) are out of scope for Istio team, since it relates to client(DC) or workload application(UC) behaviour.

 ## Sidecar injection